avigloz/website-markdown/README.md

 ### Building

 `sh build.sh` will build HTML files from every Markdown file (if I could do it recursively in a line or two, I would).
+Assuming `pandoc` is in your PATH, this script should also work on Windows (as a `.bat` file).

 ### Attribution and Copyright